catid/catid.io/content/posts/blog/blog.md

 After installing Ubuntu I had to fix one bug in the default scripts.
 Fix hostname resolution bug in WSL2: [https://github.com/microsoft/WSL/issues/5420](https://github.com/microsoft/WSL/issues/5420)

 And then I'm able to edit the blog code using Visual Studio Code by just typing `code .` in the git checkout, and it pops up in my familiar editor of choice.

+The `gatsby develop` command frequently fails randomly and needs to be restarted.

+Also VSCode often does not launch and I need to click `Retry` a few times to get it to connect.